The Human Beinz

 rating: **** stars

-I've seldom heard a song that managed to meld Beach Boys and Bealtes influences as well as 'It's Fun To be Clean'.
-Yeah, the lyrics were kind of MOR goofy, but it was still a fund two minutes.
-Geez, they even copped the Beatles' trumpet sound ...
+Listening to "It's Fun To be Clean" I've seldom heard a song that managed to as effectively meld Beach Boys, Beatles and a touch of The Free Design influences into a song.
+Yeah, the lyrics were kind of MOOR goofy, but it was still a fun two minutes.
+Gees, they even copped the Beatles' trumpet sound.
+The song was also tapped as the "B" side of their "Turn On Your Love Light" single.

 2.)
 Black Is the Color of My True Love's Hair (adapted by Lex de Azevedo) - 4:24